viv-liu/microsoft-graph-docs/CONTRIBUTING.md

 ## I created the PR, so now what happens?

 If the change is significant (more than just a typo) you'll be asked to sign a Contribution License Agreement (CLA).
-You will only be asked to sign the CLA once.
-If you make future contributions you won't be asked again.
+You only need to sign the CLA once and won't be asked again on future contributions.
 Please carefully review the document; you may also need to have your employer sign the document.
 Once approved your PR can be reviewed by the docs team.
-You may be asked to make a few changes before the PR can be accepted.
+The docs team may ask you to make a few changes before the PR can be accepted.
 Once it is accepted it will be merged and eventually published live.

 We do our best to review pull requests within 10 business days.